The Periodic Table of Elements with Protons, Neutrons, and Electrons: A Guide That Actually Makes Sense

 Why It Matters / Why People Care

 Understanding protons, neutrons, and electrons isn’t just for chemistry class.
-They’re why some elements are metals, others are gases, and why your phone’s battery works.
-In real terms, carbon with six protons, six neutrons, and six electrons behaves differently than carbon with seven neutrons (that’s an isotope).
-It’s how we predict how elements will behave.
+Day to day, it’s how we predict how elements will behave.
+Carbon with six protons, six neutrons, and six electrons behaves differently than carbon with seven neutrons (that’s an isotope).
 And electrons?
+On top of that, they’re why some elements are metals, others are gases, and why your phone’s battery works.
 Without this knowledge, you’re flying blind in a world built on atomic interactions.

 How It Works (How to Determine Protons, Neutrons, and Electrons in an Atom)